3) Allometric Framework for Crocodilian Size Estimation

 • Multiple years of programming have allowed us to refine and improve our training materials

-• Annual participant feedback helps guide the development of new topics
+• Annual participant feedback helps guide refinement of content and development of new topics

 • Host institutions and local partners provide valuable input on the most relevant training needs